maj0e/mmm-faces/README.md

 ## Optimizations
 Since these algorithms can be quite demanding, especially for small devices like a Raspberry Pi, a few things should be considered.

 1. Choose the right algorithm for your device: If you use a Rpi or similar device the default HoG detector should be fine.
-Consider either Opencv's DNN detector if you're not satisfied with the detection accuracy and your CPU is fast enough (The difference to HoG is not huge, maybe i'ts 30%).
-Use dlib_cnn only if you have a Cuda enabled device (Probably the best choice on a Nvidida Jetson).
+Consider either Opencv's DNN detector if you're not satisfied with the detection accuracy and your CPU is fast enough (The difference to HoG is not huge, approx. 30%).
+Use dlib_cnn only if you have a Cuda enabled device (Probably the best choice on a Nvidia Jetson).
 2. Use a recent version of OpenCV and compile it yourself: Especially ARM devices benefit a lot from vectorized code (NEON instructions).
 In the future I will provide precompiled libraries, at least for the Rpi